Boahan/CODSOFT/Portfolio/README.md

 ## Personal Portfolio

-This is my personal portfolio website.This personal portfolio website is a great way to showcase your HTML and CSS skills.
-It is simple, yet effective, and it allows you to highlight your key skills and experience in a visually appealing way.
+This is my personal portfolio website.This personal portfolio website was a great way to showcase my HTML and CSS skills.
+It is simple, yet effective, and it allows me to highlight my key skills and experience in a visually appealing way.

 ### Images